 Here note what the application did after performing the above steps.

 Is there anything else you like to tell the developer about this bug?
 If you have debug logs, event log information etc you can add it as an attachment to the bug.
 If you wish to include a screenshot to clarify the bug report, feel free to attach an image.
-If you use ReQtest you can easily create screenshots via the built-in program ReQtest Snapshot.
+If you use ReQtest you can easily create screenshots via the built-in program ReQtest Capture.

 Join 60,000+ Subscribers